Pretty Maids: 2010s

-On 14 May 2010, Pretty Maids released their twelfth studio album, Pandemonium, through Frontiers Records, which was a fantastic "comeback album" although they never had been gone.
+On 14 May 2010, Pretty Maids released their twelfth studio album, Pandemonium, through Frontiers Records.
 First single released from the album was Little Drops Of Heaven.
 In April 2010, Pretty Maids announced that they have parted ways with bass player Kenn Jackson.
 In May 2010, it was announced that American bass player Hal Patino (formerly of King Diamond) had temporarily replaced Jackson.
 Patino announced in April 2011 that he had left Pretty Maids.

-Celebrating their 30th anniversary, Pretty Maids played a concert at Tivoli, Copenhagen, which featured Rene Shades [Mike Tramp] on bass.
+Celebrating their 30th anniversary, Pretty Maids played a concert at Tivoli, Copenhagen, which featured Rene Shades on bass.

 On 15 September 2012, Pretty Maids played in the US for the first time at the ProgPower festival.

-Pretty Maids released their thirteenth studio album Motherland on 22 March in Europe and on 26 March in North America through Frontiers Records.
+Pretty Maids released their thirteenth studio album, Motherland, on 22 March 2013 in Europe and on 26 March 2013 in North America through Frontiers Records.
 Ronnie Atkins has called it the band's "best album song by song".

 In December 2015, Pretty Maids announced that their fifteenth studio album is set to be released in 2016.

 In February 2016, Pretty Maids announced that keyboard player Morten Sandager had left the band.
 In September 2016, Pretty Maids announced that Chris Laney has joined the band, playing keyboards and guitars.

-Pretty Maids released their fifteenth studio album Kingmaker on 4 November 2016 through Frontiers Records.
+Pretty Maids released their fifteenth studio album, Kingmaker, on 4 November 2016 through Frontiers Records.

 On 1 May 2017 it was announced that drummer Allan Tschicaja had left the band.
 In a statement he said: "It’s been a difficult decision for me, but I want to focus more on family, friends and other projects."
 He was replaced by Allan Sørensen on 9 May 2017, where he played for the first time with Pretty Maids on their opening slot for Kiss in Horsens, Denmark.

 On 9 July 2019 it was announced that Pretty Maids were forced to cancel their September 2019 ProgPower appearance due to personnel changes.
 The band's latest album Undress Your Madness was released in November 2019.